 Yesterday was time to bring out your green (I'm not referring to my last post), and every douchebag that isn't Irish does just that.
 Green decorations, green beer, green food, and green clothes.
 Like t-shirts that state you're so Irish you shit many wee leprechauns, or "Do Me, I'm Irish".
-Those are complete bastardizations of the holiday.
-I'm finding myself a bit at odds with the color green and the celebration.
+Complete bastardizations of the holiday.
+And to be truthful I'm finding myself a bit at odds with the color green and the celebration.

 There's also a national movement to make St. Patrick's Day an official holiday.
-Last year, Guinness® started Proposition 3-17, a campaign to make St. Patrick's Day an official holiday in the U.S. making the annual celebration of Irish heritage a celebration of the usual drunken orgy of fistfights and public urination.
+Last year, Guinness® started Proposition 3-17, a campaign to make St. Patrick's Day an official holiday in the U.S. This would mark the annual celebration of Irish heritage no different then the usual drunken orgy of fistfights and public urination.
 Aren't we tired of the stereotyping guys?

-I'm sure Barack O'Bama (an Irish-American) is much too busy to even bother to acknowledge that there are a bunch of drunks (most of whom aren't Irish at all) establish a national holiday, so they can have a day of carousing referred to as an "official" holiday (as if they need a real excuse to get hammered).
+I'm sure Barack O'Bama (an Irish-American) is much too busy to even bother to acknowledge a bunch of drunks (most of whom aren't Irish at all) try to establish a national holiday, so they can get wasted and refer to it as an "official" holiday (as if they need a real excuse to get hammered).

-Forgetting one thing are we?
-Not all employers will give their employees a particular holiday off, nor will they always pay them for it either.
+Forgetting one thing aren't we?
+Not all employers give their workforce a particular holiday off, nor will they always pay their employees for it either.
 Why should we beat around the bush here?
-People nowadays are all about the shortcuts.
-Just ask for a day off from work so that you can get drunk (you may want to keep that detail to yourself).
+People nowadays are all about shortcuts.
+Why not just ask for a day off from work so that you can get drunk (you may want to keep that detail to yourself).
 If you're lucky they'll pay you for a sick day.
 If not, oh well..you still got blottoed like you wanted to.
 There!
 EASY BUTTON.

-I'd also like to ask these beer goggled aberrations of nature, how many people must be injured, maimed and killed on the most sacred of Irish days?
+I'd also like to ask these beer goggled aberrations of nature how many people must be injured, maimed and killed on the most sacred of Irish holidays?

-For instance, when the young Arthur Guinness himself decided to set up business in Dublin on St. Patrick's, an angry mob of leprechauns gathered and they nearly did him in with a well aimed snookerball launched from the roof of Canary Warf, London, England - a most unusual place for leprechauns to be, might I add.
+For instance, when the young Arthur Guinness himself decided to set up business in Dublin on St. Patrick's, an angry mob of leprechauns gathered together and they nearly did him in with a well aimed snookerball launched from the rooftop of Canary Warf in London — a most unusual place for a leprechaun to be, might I add.

-Art's left nostril was so disfigured by the incident, that he could only win over the public by performing in a Shakespearian play as a stunt codpiece.
-I believe his part was played out in Othello, which is where his inspiration for dark stout beer originated.
-The secret ingredient has been revealed to be leprechaun piss and the rest is history.
+Arthur's left nostril was so disfigured by the incident that he could only find work performing as a stunt codpiece in a Shakespearean play.
+I believe his part was in Othello, which is where his inspiration for dark stout beer originated.
+The secret ingredient has to be leprechaun piss and the rest is history.

-College kids and idiots looking for any excuse to get inebriated and get into brawls or catfights would be rewarded with such a notion as making St. Patrick's a national holiday.
-I think if St. Patrick were around, he'd smack the lot of 'em with his shillelagh or swing around a dead leprechaun until he brained 'em all.
-And rightfully so.
+I think this is a bad idea.
+College kids and idiots looking for any excuse to get inebriated and get into brawls or catfights would be rewarded with making St. Patrick's a national holiday.
+I think if St. Patrick were around, he'd smack the lot of 'em with his shillelagh or swing around a dead leprechaun until he brained 'em all and rightfully so.

 Little known facts: